-HuManS contributed to the financing of a new refrigerated delivery van, which is used to pick up food donations from supermarkets.
-The contact person is Ulrike Wandtke.
+HuManS will donate 5.000 € per year for maintenance costs starting in 2023.
+The foundation has contributed to the financing of a new refrigerated delivery truck, which is used to pick up food donations from supermarkets.
+Contact person in Ulrike Wandtke.

 In his project “Education is Future”, Pastor Mong’are is building a school for children from poor families in the Githurai district, one of the slums of Nairobi.
 In Kenya, the school system is not affordable for the poor, so such a project is necessary to help people get out of poverty.
 HuManS supports the expansion of the school.

-The contact person is Klaus Landwich.
+The contact person is Dr Andreas Samberg.

-In 2020, HuManS supported the financing of the KALEB Centre’s clothing store, which is available to all families with donations of clothes and materials.
+HuManS is co-financing and helps to raise the so-called “own contribution” of 20% of the total funding amount.
+In 2023, the support amounted to €8,000.
+In 2020, the foundation supported the financing of the KALEB Center’s clothing closet, which is available to all families with donations of clothing and goods.
 The contact person is Katja Mangold.

 The contact person at HuManS is Andreas Mangold.